June 5, 2022

 Source: https://www.crossfit.com/essentials/movement-about-joints-part-3-wrist.

-The wrist joint itself is the connection of the carpal bones of the hand and the radius and the ulna, or your forearm bones.
+The wrist joint itself is formed by the connection between the carpal bones of the hand and the radius and ulna of the forearm.
 (Figure 2)

 Figure 2: Bony Anatomy of the Wrist and Hand